Magnetized Thick Disks around Boson Stars: Magnetized Thick Disks

 The integration constant is defined by the boundary conditions at the edge of the disk and therefore given by $C = \ln|(u_t)_{in}| = \mathcal{W}_{in}$.
 Since we suppose a constant specific angular momentum distribution the integral term regarding $\ell$ vanishes and integration leads to

-with $\Gamma$ and $K$ the polytropic exponent and constant, $q$ and $K_m$ the polytropic magnetic exponent and constant, respectively.

 Since eq.~(\ref{eq:magnet_integrated}) is a transcendental equation for the rest-mass density $\rho$, it needs to be solved numerically at every point of the numerical grid.
-In order to fix the gauge, the rest-mass density will be normalized at the densest center of the disk to $\rho_c = 1$.
+In order to fix the gauge, the rest-mass density will be normalized at the center of the non-magnetized disk to $\rho_c = 1$, while in the case of two-centered solutions the densest center will be chosen.
 Rewriting eq.~(\ref{eq:magnet_integrated}) with respect to the torus center and expressing the specific enthalpy $h$ in terms of the rest-mass density, we obtain an expression where $K$ is the only unknown parameter,

 Here we have defined the magnetization parameter $\beta_{mc} = \frac{p_c}{{p_m}_c}$ as the ratio between the thermodynamic and magnetic pressure at the densest center of the disk.
 Therefore, a high magnetization parameter $\beta_{mc}$ corresponds to an essentially non-magnetized disk, $\beta_{mc}\sim 1$ describes a mildly magnetized disk, and a low magnetization parameter $\beta_{mc}$ implies a strongly magnetized disk.
-The polytropic exponents are chosen as usual for accretion disks, $\Gamma = q = \frac{4}{3}$.
+The polytropic exponents are chosen as for relativistic degenerate matter, $\Gamma = q = \frac{4}{3}$.

-With $\beta_{mc}$ as the only variable, eq.~(\ref{eq:magnet_integrated_c}) can be solved for $K$ for different degrees of magnetization represented by $\beta_{mc}$.
+With $\beta_{mc}$ as the only parameter, eq.~(\ref{eq:magnet_integrated_c}) can be solved for $K$ for different degrees of magnetization represented by $\beta_{mc}$.
 After computation of $K$ the general eq.~(\ref{eq:magnet_integrated}) for the rest-mass density can be solved at every point of the numerical grid.
 As a numerical solving algorithm the bisection method was chosen with an absolute convergence error of $\epsilon = 10^{-15}$ between the last and second to last iteration step.